Upcoming Webinar: Least Privileged AccessSign up now

 Split tunneling

-On an organizational level, if you disable split tunneling and force all of a device’s network traffic to pass through your network infrastructure before hitting the internet, you gain the benefit of all of your normal security tools analyzing a user’s web traffic.
-This could prevent your employees from clicking malicious links and downloading malware in the first place.
+If an organization disables split tunneling and forces all of a device’s network traffic to pass through your network infrastructure before hitting the internet, you keep the benefit of all of your normal security tools analyzing a user’s web traffic.

 Strong AES encryption

-AES 256-bit encryption is one of the most secure encryption algorithms approved by the United States National Security Agency (NSA) for top-secret information.
-Most VPN providers have adopted AES 256.
-AES 256-bit encryption ensures that the communication between you and your VPN is protected from everyone, including government agencies and malicious hackers.
+AES 256-bit encryption is one of the most secure encryption algorithms.
+It is approved by the United States National Security Agency (NSA) for top-secret information.
+This encryption keeps the communication between you and your VPN protected from everyone, including government agencies and hackers.

 Top-notch protocols